tlebryk/custom_wire_protocol/readme.md

 - python 3.10
 - run `python backend/server.py` to serve the backend.
+- frontend: `backend/frontend.py `
+- To test protocols:
-- in the frontend directory, run `python3 -m http.server 8080` to serve the frontend.
+- Set MODE="json" in the environment to run with json `export MODE='json'
+- set MODE="custom" in environment to run with custom

 API specs for actions